 6. Time Away From Work Due To Injury

-Another uninsured cost of workplace accident is – Time Away From Work Due To Injury.
+Another uninsured cost of workplace accidents is Time Away From Work Due To Injury.

 If you need to visit a doctor while you are away from work, be sure to ask your physician if you need prior authorization before getting any expensive tests or procedures.
 This way, you will not have to deal with unexpected bills when you return to work.

-The organization will also bear the cost of an employee absence from work due to injury as they need to either pay for a fresh hand to cover the role of the employee temporarily or pay for additional shift.
+The organization will also bear the cost of an employee’s absence from work due to injury, as they need to either pay for a fresh hand to cover the role of the employee temporarily or pay for an additional shift.

-The last uninsured cost of workplace accident is – Cost of Economic Loss to Injured’s Family.
+The last uninsured cost of a workplace accident is the cost of Economic Loss to the Injured’s Family.

 READ: Can I Sue My Employer For An Accident At Work?

 When someone is injured in a workplace accident, they will often sue to recover economic loss.
-There are many different factors which can affect how much money an injured employee recovers from their employer.
+Many different factors can affect how much money an injured employee recovers from their employer.
 Some of these factors include whether or not it was an on-the-job injury, and how long they have been working for their employer.
-Workers compensation insurance covers costs for families who are affected by workplace accidents.
+Workers’ compensation insurance covers costs for families who are affected by workplace accidents.
 When one spouse is killed or disabled in a work accident, the family needs to find another way to make ends meet.

-The list is not conclusive as there are other uninsured cost of workplace accident.
+The list is not conclusive, as there are other uninsured costs of workplace accidents.

-From my personal experience as a Health and Safety professional, accident is better avoided than trying to recover from it after it has occurred.
+From my personal experience as a Health and Safety professional, accidents are better avoided than trying to recover from them after it has occurred.

-You can never predict correctly the consequence of any accident; so work safe and stay safe.
+You can never predict correctly the consequences of any accident, so work safely and stay safe.

 Related Articles